luisico/pipeliner/README.md

 ### Jobs

-Job templates are defined in [templates/jobs](./templates/jobs/) and implement foundational jobs for each stage.
+Job templates are defined in [jobs](./jobs/) directory and implement foundational jobs for each stage.

-Scripts shared by multiple jobs are compiled together in [templates/jobs/scripts.yml](./templates/jobs/scripts.yml) and used by jobs via GitLab's custom YAML [!reference](https://docs.gitlab.com/ee/ci/yaml/README.html#reference-tags) syntax.
+Scripts shared by multiple jobs are compiled together in [jobs/scripts.yml](./jobs/scripts.yml) and used by jobs via GitLab's custom YAML [!reference](https://docs.gitlab.com/ee/ci/yaml/README.html#reference-tags) syntax.

 #### Build

-[This job](./templates/jobs/build.yml) builds a docker image and pushes it to the project's registry using the commit's SHA as image tag, i.e. `$CI_REGISTRY_IMAGE:$CI_COMMIT_SHORT_SHA`.
+[This job](./jobs/build.yml) builds a docker image and pushes it to the project's registry using the commit's SHA as image tag, i.e. `$CI_REGISTRY_IMAGE:$CI_COMMIT_SHORT_SHA`.
 If the latest images (`:$CI_COMMIT_BEFORE_SHA` shorten to 8 characters, and `:latest`) are present in the registry, they will be used as cache to speed up the build process.

 If the `Dockerfile` uses [Label Schema](http://label-schema.org) to label the image, the build process will pass the following build arguments:
 - `BUILD_DATE`: with value `date -u +'%Y-%m-%dT%H:%M:%SZ'`